-Pre-requisites: HOD-847 or ODL-650A , and HOD-848 or ODL-652A
+Pre-requisites: HOD-847 and HOD-848 or their equivalents in the EBC certificate program.
+Delivery Method: Online

 - Develop an individual coaching case that utilizes assessments to collect data, identify needs, formulate process proposition, engage in and document coaching interactions and outcomes - Collect data to assess organizational needs and develop a framework for designing, delivering, and managing an internal coaching program.